-• Cyber-centric computing and communications innovations-Developing next-generation techniques and technologies requires mission-specific advances in computing architectures, algorithms, and electronic communication systems.
-Potential investment areas include: resource-constrained computing, computingrelevant material science and physics, cyber-electronic convergence such as
+Cyber-centric computing and communications innovations- Developing nextgeneration techniques and technologies requires missionspecific advances in computing architectures, algorithms, and electronic communication systems.
+Potential investment areas include: resourceconstrained computing, computing-

 - Measuring, characterizing, and modeling cyber and cyber-physical resilience-Current approaches to improve resilience rely on general guidelines and best practices, and are unable to quantify security or resilience.
 Specific research challenges include developing metrics for resilience and assessment methodologies that can merge intelligent adversary threats with probabilistic events.
 In addition, tools to understand infrastructure interdependencies and cascading impacts are needed.
 Similar capabilities are also needed at the software and embedded-software system levels to characterize potential vulnerabilities and impacts of cyber attacks. - Network and data sciences-Characterizing and simulating complex networked system behaviors are fundamental for understanding, designing, and securing the computing, communications, and control networks that are the underpinning of many civilian and government activities.
-Potential investment areas include: network mapping and situational awareness, network modeling and simulation, graph analytics, machine learning techniques for network software-defined radio, sensor networks, sensor data exploitation, and software security.
+Potential investment areas include: network mapping and situational awareness, network modeling and simulation, graph analytics, machine learning techniques for network behavior and indicators, and network-focused uncertainty quantification.